- ACRONYMS AND DEFINITIONS

 - Overview

-- Adults with FH typically have LDL levels of ≥ 190 mg/dl.
+- Adults with FH typically have LDL levels ≥ 190 mg/dl.
 Children with FH generally have LDL levels ≥ 160 mg/dl, but levels may be lower in the pre-teen years.

 - See FH diagnostic criteria for more [6]